 Founded in 2010, Berkeley International School offers an American-based programme from Pre-K through to Grade 12.
-This is a small school located on the outskirts of Bangkok with just 450 students, the majority coming from North America and Europe.
-A teaching team recruited from the US, the UK and Canada delivers a curriculum that is based on popular US frameworks but with a "truly international perspective".
+Located on the outskirts of Bangkok, this is a small school with just 450 students, the majority coming from North America and Europe.
+A teaching team recruited from the US, the UK, and Canada delivers a curriculum that is based on popular US frameworks but with a "truly international perspective".

 The curriculum follows the American Common Core State Standards for language arts and maths, NGSS Standards for science, and AERO Standards for social studies.
 It's a rigorous academic programme that uses MAP testing in English and maths to measure students' progress throughout the year.

 The kindergarten programme takes a hands-on approach to learning English, maths, and social science, and there are specialist classes in art, music, Thai language & culture, PE, and swimming.
 At elementary and middle school level, students take classes in the core subjects, social studies, IT, PE, art, music, Thai language & culture, and a choice of Mandarin or drama.